zanolistdev/btcpayserver-zano-plugin/README.md

 Note: Adding Monero to the infrastructure is not recommended for non-advanced users.
 If the server specifications are insufficient, it may become unresponsive.

 Lunanode, a VPS provider, offers an [easy way to provision the infrastructure](https://docs.btcpayserver.org/Deployment/LunaNode/) for BTCPay Server, then it installs the Docker Compose deployment on the provisioned VPS.
-The user can select Monero during provisioning, then the resulting VPS will use Monero automatically.
+The user can select Monero during provisioning, then the resulting VPS have a Monero deployed automatically, without the need for the user to use the command line.
 (But the user will still need to install this plugin manually)

 # Licence